Amuda: Modern era

 The demographics of this area saw a huge shift in the early part of the 20th century.
 Some Kurdish tribes cooperated with Ottoman authorities in the genocide against Armenian and Assyrian Christians in Upper Mesopotamia.
 Kurdish tribes attacked and sacked Assyrian and Armenian villages in Albaq District immediately to the north of Hakkari mountains, killing large numbers of villagers.
 Before the genocide in 1915, the Kaza of Ras-ul-ain, which included Amuda, was made up entirely of total 16.000 Sunni Muslims.
 Some Christians settled the city after the genocide.
 In 1936, French forces bombarded Amuda (Tusha Amudi).
 On 13 August 1937, in a revenge attack, about 500 Kurds from the Dakkuri, Milan, and Kiki tribes attacked the Christians.
 The Christian population, about 300 families, fled to the towns of Qamishli and Hasakah.
-In 1941, the Assyrian community of al-Malikiyah was subjected to a vicious assault.
+In 1941, the Assyrian community of al-Malikiyah was subjected to a vicious assault by Kurds.
 Even though the assault failed, Assyrians were terrorized and left in large numbers, and the immigration of Kurds from Turkey to the area have resulted in a Kurdish majority in Amuda, al-Malikiyah, and al-Darbasiyah.

 On 13 November 1960, after nearly 500 Kurdish students were taken to the cinema forcely, a fire was set in the cinema by the state agents and 283 students died in Amouda cinema.
 There is a park in Amuda that commemorates the event.

 On 12 March 2004, an anti-government uprising took place in the city.
 As of 2004, Amuda is the fourth largest town in Al-Hasakah governorate.

 In July 2017 the 90-year old Mor Elias Church was restored and reopened in the city.
 As of 2017 only one Assyrian family remains in Amuda.